Last updated: 2020-01-10 16:42:50PDF

 - What concepts are used in CFS?

 - How many file systems can be created for each user?

-- Data cannot be written into CFS
+- What if data cannot be written to CFS?

-- Accelerate copying local files to CFS
+- How to speed up copying local files to CFS?

-Which platforms are supported by CFS?
+Which operating systems are supported by CFS?

 How is CFS billed?

 CFS is billed based on actual storage capacity (peak storage capacity per hour).

 NFS v3.0/v4.0 and CIFS/SMB.
 CIFS/SMB file systems are in beta test.
 For more information, please see Notes on CIFS/SMB Beta Test.